tyjhart/flowanalyzer/Install/README.md

 # Kibana

 A few things have to be done first in Kibana before you get to see the Visualizations and Dashboards.
 Ensure that you've already [configured your devices](#configure-devices) to send flows, so by the time you get to this point there is already some flow data in the index for Kibana to recognize.

-### Access Kibana
+## Access Kibana

+There are a couple ways to access Kibana, depending on if you're using the [reverse proxy for authentication](#kibana-authentication-optional) or not.

+### No Reverse Proxy (default):

+Browse to Kibana at http://your_server_ip:5601

+No username or password is required.

+### Using a Reverse Proxy

 Browse to Kibana at http://your_server_ip